 If you want to capture knowledge for training content, there are a variety of ways to readily achieve this.
 Like many solutions, there are both simple and powerful alternatives to capture knowledge.
 The training content and objectives will determine whether you need a quick fix or a dedicated solution.
-Let’s consider a range of options to capture knowledge at your professional services firm.
+Let’s consider a range of options to capture knowledge at your organisation.

 Internal knowledge sharing starts with documentation.
 This is the classic ‘knowledge management‘ approach.
 Subject matter experts can create documents capturing their knowledge with almost no cost or training at all.
 Most professionals are capable of using Microsoft Word to create documents with headings and images.
 Those documents can be saved as is and/or distributed via reliable PDF format.
 It’s quick and easy to update.